pivotal-cf/docs-elk-stayupio/index.html.md

 ## Elastic Runtime and Data Service Component Logs

-You can configure the Elastic Runtime and other Data Service tiles to send their component logs to the ELK-for-PCF's syslog ingester.
+You can configure the Elastic Runtime and other Data Service tiles to send their component logs to the ELK-for-PCF's syslog ingestor.

-0. PCF 1.5:  Elastic Runtime 1.5.x must have the binary buildpack installed -  [download](https://network.pivotal.io/products/buildpacks#/releases/349)

-        cf create-buildpack binary_buildpack binary_buildpack-cached-v1.0.1.zip 8

-0. Add `ELK-for-PCF` Tile version `1.0.0.rc1`.
-Configure Availability zone.
-0. Apply changes to install `ELK-for-PCF`
 0. Navigate to `ELK-for-PCF` Tile > Status, and find `Ingestor for Syslog / RELP traffic` node's IP.
 0. Update `Pivotal Elastic Runtime` Tile
    0. PCF 1.5: Update `Pivotal Elastic Runtime` Tile > External endpoints using above IP, port `514` and protocol `TCP`.